 I am actively involved on personal projects.
 Open source whenever possible, such as Justified Gallery, which has been used on thousands of websites, WordPress plugins, and derivative projects.
 Additionally, I like creating games and tools for people; social experiments as I like to call them.
 Ruzzle Solver for example, which has been used by around two million people, or Lucky Scratch, an Android game which reached more than 100 000 downloads.

-I work and have worked on fields of many different natures: web apps and libraries, games for desktop and devices, and core libraries such as domain specific languages, encrypted file system, distributed web crawler, and PDF data extractor.
+I work and have worked on fields of many different natures: web apps and libraries, domain specific languages, encrypted file system, distributed web crawler, games for desktop and devices, and PDF data extractors.
 I am open to collaborations and I welcome new ideas.

 When I was eleven I started programming with VB6.
 I did many things with it, I bought books about tricks and performance tuning related to this technology; however, I was shocked to know that after two years this language was dying, substituted by the completely new and different thing: VB.NET.
 That taught me a valuable lesson: a person cannot be an expert in a field as volatile as a technology.
 Unless this person is focused on the big picture, and willing to invest oneself in diverse experiences in order to train oneself to always be prepared for the next challenge, technology, paradigm.